 Once, publishers made money from subscription rates or ads.
 Now, everyone, from toothpaste companies to pharmaceutical companies is creating their own copy and paying sites like Huffington Post, The New York Times and BuzzFeed to publish these stories.
 In fact, $1.9 billion was spent in the United States on sponsorship ads last year alone.
-This amount is expected to rise to $2.86 billion by 2016, according to Statista.
+This amount is expected to rise to $2.86 billion by 2016, according to Statista

 While some worry this might eventually push the limits of ethical journalism, these three publishers are putting their own spin on sponsored content, engaging readers while keeping ethical boundaries clear.

 HuffPo has an important distinction from other publishers.
 Publishers often fail to notify readers that content is sponsored.
-The Huffington Post clearly labels their sponsored content with an "About HuffPost Partner Studio" information box — located above the fold on the landing page of the section.
+The Huffington Post clearly labels their sponsored content with an "About HuffPost Partner Studio" information box -- located above the fold on the landing page of the section.
 This makes it clear that this content is separate from HuffPo's usual offerings (see also: Six Ways to Gain Your Audience's Trust Through Content

 The New York TimesHow the NY Times is different:

 The New York Times site has gone a completely different way with sponsored content.
 It has begun using native ad units on its site to draw readers to sponsored content.
 Native ad units are blocks of space on the site that are devoted to the logo of the sponsor.
 For example, Dell has purchased native ad units on either side of the site's homepage header.
 A click on the ad leads users to the Dell sponsored content page

 ).
 The top of the page reads, "Paid For and Posted by Dell."
 In the footer, there is another message stating that the content was created by the New York Times Advertising Department in conjunction with Dell.
 Unlike the Huffington Post, NYT's news and editorial staff does not take part in the creation of the sponsored content.
 The lack of editorial influence is somewhat clear.
 Though, leaving editors and writers out of the creation of the sponsored content may be more ethically sound from a journalism standpoint, it may reduce the flow and continuity of style found in the sponsored content.

 Never one to follow trends, BuzzFeed is also handling sponsored content in an unusual way.
 It has fully embraced sponsored content.
 It encourages companies to collaborate with its team to come up with new "social content" campaigns